npanesar23/npanesar23/README.md

 # 👋 Hi, I'm Nitish Panesar

-**Honours Geomatics @ UWaterloo | Geospatial & Software Engineer**
+**Honours Geomatics @ UWaterloo | Software Engineer**

-Building intelligent applications at the intersection of web development and geospatial technology.
+Building intelligent applications at the intersection of software development and geospatial technology.

 🔍 I develop scalable solutions using **JS/TS**, **Python**, and **C++** with **React**, **Next.js**, **Tailwind**, and **Django**.
 My work occasionally leverages **AWS** infrastructure and geospatial tools like **ArcGIS Pro** and **QGIS** to create impactful applications.